 Dr. Mike Evans is founder of the Health Design Lab at the Li Ka Shing Knowledge Institute, an Associate Professor of Family Medicine and Public Health at the University of Toronto, and a staff physician at St. Michael’s Hospital.

-- It could result from a fall, a tackle in a contact sport, assault, vehicle accident, walking or running into an obstacle, skateboarding, snowboarding, explosion…and the list goes on
+A direct blow or jolt to the head, face and neck.
+It could result from a fall, a tackle in a contact sport, assault, vehicle accident, walking or running into an obstacle, skateboarding, snowboarding, explosion…and the list goes on.

 - Tell whoever is around you at the time that you think you have a concussion.
 They could be a family member, friend, co-worker, teammate, or coach.

 - Immediately stop doing the activity whether it is work, school, sports or driving

 - In the minutes to days after a concussion, brain cells are in a vulnerable state.